 Jonathan Bates and Brandon Johnson

-The best USC players at their positions during the decade are receiving a college men’s volleyball honor.
+The top UC Santa Barbara players at their position during this decade have been selected for a college men’s volleyball honor.

-Off the Block announced on Saturday the seven players selected to the USC All-Decade Starting Lineup presented by Off the Block.
+Off the Block announced on Friday the seven players selected to the UC Santa Barbara All-Decade Starting Lineup presented by Off the Block.

 The All-Decade Starting Lineup recognizes the best players to compete with a team since 2010.
 Similar to the starting lineup for a match, the All-Decade honor is comprised of a setter, opposite and libero along with two outside attackers and middle attackers.